 |Murat Tamer||University of Texas at Austin||Proposal for a new inter-laboratory experiment||Video|

 Sessions 5 and 6 will be January 19/20, 2021.
 Presentations TBA.

 Talks are 15 minutes, with 5-minute discussion periods afterward.
 Questions and comments can be entered via chat during the talks, and via chat or live during the discussion periods.

 Discussions are intended to generate active dialogue and interchange on areas of interest to the thermochronology community.
 Participants are encouraged to read the preparatory materials and come with questions, critiques, and ideas.
-There will be a ~2-minute introduction followed by a moderated open floor.
+The format is a brief introduction followed by a moderated open floor.